JJ/raku-test-circleci/README.md

 environments.
 This image should be automatically built and available at the [Docker Hub](https://hub.docker.com/r/jjmerelo/raku-test-circleci/).
 It depends on the [Alpine Raku image](https://hub.docker.com/r/jjmerelo/alpine-perl6/), which is a Raku interpreter based on the lightweight Alpine distribution.
-This version is exactly the same as `jjmerelo/test-perl6` except it also includes ssh.
+This version is exactly the same as `jjmerelo/raku-test` except it also includes `ssh`.

 This Dockerfile
 is [hosted in GitHub](https://github.com/JJ/raku-test-circleci).
-It will be automatically rebuilt every time a new version of the `test-perl6` image is pushed.
+It will be automatically rebuilt every time a new version of the `raku-test` image is pushed.
 Please raise an issue if there's any problem with it.

 ## Local use